11/5/2024

 Chairman of the Board and Chief Executive Officer

-Mike our focus is really laser focused right now on getting to that three times leverage and given the current market conditions that we're seeing and the fact that it looks like these are continuing into the early parts of 2025 at least you know we felt the need to take further actions and after a lot of consideration along with the board determined that reducing the dividend at this point was the most prudent and most cost effective option.
-So that's really where our focus will remain is driving activities to really rapidly deliver to three times as quickly as we can.
+Mike, our focus is really laser focused right now on getting to that three times leverage.
+And given the current market conditions that we're seeing and the fact that it looks like these are continuing into the early parts of 2025 at least, you know, we felt the need to take further actions.
+And after a lot of consideration along with the board, determined that reducing the dividend at this point was the most prudent and most cost-effective option.
+So that's really where our focus will remain is driving activities to really rapidly to leverage to three-time as quickly as we can.

 speaker